Heir Hunters Scotland

 • Locating account trustees, executors

-If you have a problem that you think we could help you with, please don’t hesitate to contact us for a free consultation.
+If you have a problem we can help you with, don’t hesitate to contact us for a free consultation.
 Likewise, if you have any questions, please check out our Frequently Asked Questions page.

-Information located in our research into an estate obtained by our Scottish Probate Genealogy Research specialist or information given to us in the course of our research is never be passed to third parties other than for the purposes of complete the claims process on the estate we are working.
+Information in our research into an estate obtained by our Scottish Probate Research specialist or information given during our study is never to be passed to third parties other than to complete the claims process on the estate we are working on.

 Gengenie Research Registration Number ZA493590